Ruddle/TMA/GOTCHAS.md

 Yes, this is lost without some new convention.

+## 4: Lost from JSON: Distinction between Array and Ojbect

+_TODO_

-## 4: Your arguments are not pendantically true
+## 5: Your arguments are not pendantically true

 My opinion is that technicalites can be addressed once we agree on the functionnal aspect first.